 The Minack Theatre is Cornwall’s world famous open-air theatre.
 From May to September you can see drama, musicals and opera in this most dramatic of setting.
 As well as the read more

 Dhoon is a sandy beach approx. 350m long within Kirkcudbright Bay, and also known as Dun Mill Bay.
 The beach slopes gently into the water making it a great swimming read more

 Oldshoremore beach has golden sand surrounded by a barren landscape and sand dunes.
-If you want remote then this is a beach for you.
+If you want a remote beach then this is a beach for you.
 No facilities.
-We have no dog read more

 Lligwy Bay beach is a secluded wide sandy horse shoe beach backed by sand dunes on the North East coast of Anglesey.
 Sections of the beach are designated as the read more